Good Morning (New Zealand TV programme): History

 The programme debuted in 1996, originally broadcast from Wellington, with its inaugural host Liz Gunn.
 Production then moved to Auckland in 1997, and the show became closely linked to its next host, Mary Lambie, who hosted the series from 1997 to 2003.

 The content of the series through 1996 and 2003 at times was experimental featuring dating segments, Lambie PI, TV talkback, and Lambie's on-set cat Louis.

 Production finally moved to TVNZ's Avalon Studios in Lower Hutt in 2004 when it made sense for Avalon studios to have a regular series based in Wellington.

 The two-host format with Brendon Pongia and Sarah Bradley began in 2006.
 In 2007, the show grew from a two- to a three-hour weekday show with ONE News bulletins inserted into the programme at 10am and 11am.

 In July 2007, Steve Gray, the show's long-time film and DVD reviewer (11 years) also started co-hosting the show until the end of 2009.

-Former ONE News reporter Hadyn Jones joined the Good Morning team as a new co-host in 2010.
+Former ONE News reporter Hadyn Jones replaced Gray in 2010, before himself leaving after just 12 months.

 In April 2011, TVNZ CEO Rick Ellis announced that as part of TVNZ's plan to sell its Avalon Studios, Good Morning would be moved to a new Auckland studio and Jeanette Thomas & Rod Cheeseman replaced Sarah Bradley & Brendon Pongia as hosts in 2012.
+The move had been rumoured for several years.

 In 2013, the show was reduced from a three- to a one-hour weekday show and Rod Cheeseman left.
 The show was hosted by Jeanette Thomas, with Astar and Matai Smith, with Melanie Kerr as the Advertorial Presenter.

 The show ended in December 2015.